qwertycoin-org/qwertycoin-docs/docs/README.md

----
-title: README
----
+# Qwertycoin Docs

-Documentation for all things Qwertycoin
+Documentation for all things Qwertycoin.

 ## About
 This repository is the **official** home of all Qwertycoin documentation and should be regarded as the *single source of truth* for all 'official' or officially supported Qwertycoin projects.
 Because of the distributed, open, community-driven nature of our development teams, we believe the easiest approach to managing our documentation is to organize all of it in this central repository.
 This helps to avoid duplication and inconsistency and relieves contributors from having to track down and edit multiple documents in multiple places.